RupeshKumar4511/Web-Designing-and-Development/README.md

 ```

 B. Event Handlers via DOM Properties
-This method assigns a JavaScript function to an element’s event property (e.g., onclick, onmouseover) using the DOM.
+This method assigns a JavaScript function to an element's event property (e.g., onclick, onmouseover) using the DOM.
 <br>
 Example: Setting an onclick event using a DOM property
 <br>